Zoeychengg/project_4/README.md

 2. Problem Statement
 3. Executive Summary
 4. Project Planning
+5. Intro to Datasets
-5. EDA
+6. EDA
-5. Feature Engineering
+7. Feature Engineering
-6. Modeling
+8. Modeling
-7. Cost-Benefit Analysis
+9. Cost-Benefit Analysis
-8. Conclusion and Recommendations
-9. Assets File Descriptions
+9. File List
-10. Dataset File Descriptions
-11. Codes File Descriptions

 ## Background
 West Nile Virus is most commonly spread to humans through infected mosquitos.
 Due to the recent epidemic in City of Chicago, Chicago Department of Publich Health (CDPH) had established a surveillance and control program.
 The program entails setting mosquito traps, testing for WNV and spraying of airborne pesticides in the city.